KohaILS/koha-manual-zh-cn/source/acquisitions.rst

 before beginning the set up process in Koha.

 **EDI accounts:** *This is the basic connection information for your vendor.
-This will be used to fill in the :ref:`EDI accounts` section.*
+This will be used to fill in the :ref:`EDI accounts<edi-accounts-label>` section.*

 -  **Vendor:** The name of the vendor